RustCrypto/elliptic-curves/p192/README.md

 ## About P-192

-NIST P-192 is a Weierstrass curve specified in [SP 800-186]:
+NIST P-192 is a Weierstrass curve specified in [FIPS 186-4].
-Recommendations for Discrete Logarithm-based Cryptography:
-Elliptic Curve Domain Parameters.

 Also known as secp192r1 (SECG).